Faculty & Staff

 Communications & Development Manager

-Dorothy is delighted to be a part of Montessori Country School both as a parent and member of the staff.
+Dorothy is delighted to be a part of Montessori Country School both as an alum parent and member of the staff.
 She loves getting to know MCS families, and to share the stories of our school with the community.
 She is excited to help create wonderful events that support our school and bring families together.

 Prior to life on Bainbridge Island with her family, Dorothy lived in New York City for over a decade.
 She pursued a career in marketing, public relations and events, leading print and digital efforts in the magazine publishing and hospitality industries.
 Dorothy graduated from Emory University with a Bachelor of Arts degree in English and Art History.